vmagnin/forcolormap/docs/tutorials/learning.md

 ---

 # API
-The API is documented in the [FORD documentation](https://vmagnin.github.io/forcolormap/).
+The API is fully documented in the tabs of the online FORD documentation.

 # Examples
 And in the `example` directory, you will find these commented demos: